auth0/auth0-dotnet-templates/README.md

 dotnet new install Auth0.Templates
 ```

-Once installed, the templates are available in .NET CLI, Visual Studio for Windows, and Visual Studio for Mac.
+Once installed, the templates are available in .NET CLI, Visual Studio for Windows, Visual Studio for Mac, and JetBrains Rider.

 ## Usage